Wonderangela123/AD-Stereo-Seq-Project/locations of amyloid and tau/README.md

 3. Annotate clusters using annotation dictionary.

-4. Extract the clusters annotated as "microglia" from all cells and cluster the annotated "microgia" again
+4. Extract the clusters annotated as "microglia" from all cells and cluster the annotated "microglia" again

 5. Annotate the new clusters again.